suhui0301/ADSA_Task-3_Task-4_Medicine_Management_System_BST_AVL/README.md

 ```

 ### 2. Enter "Analysis Report Mode"
-Once the program is running, select **Option 5 (Performance Experiment)** to test the system with 1,000 to 10,000 records and view real-time execution benchmarks.
+Once the program is running, select **Option 5.
+Analysis Report: Run Performance Experiment** to test the system with 1,000 to 10,000 records and view real-time execution benchmarks.

 ---